 Everyone needs an acoustic guitar.
-Whether you’re a pro musician or simply a hobbyist, an acoustic guitar should be in every guitarist’s arsenal.
-With the 2019 winter NAMM (National Association of Music Merchants event) now at a close, let’s review what’s available on the market in 2019 and running into 2020.
+Whether you’re a pro musician or simply a hobbyist, an acoustic guitar should be in every guitarist’s arsenal, so let’s review what’s available on the market.

 Below are my recommendations for the latest acoustic guitar models and prices, with suggestions as to which are best for you at varying stages within your career in music.

-It’s time to review a range of acoustic guitars, classical guitars, electro acoustic guitar, even left handed acoustic guitars or just sit back and read about some cool!
+It’s time to review a range of acoustic guitars, classical guitars, electro-acoustic guitars, and even left-handed acoustic guitars or just sit back and read about some cool!

 Fender Acoustasonic Tele Acoustic & Electric Guitar (Fender Acoustic)